Uday517/Password-Manager/README.md

 ### Password Expiry and Renewal:
 Allow users to set an expiration period for their stored passwords.
 Prompt users to renew their passwords periodically for improved security.

-#### Remember to adhere to secure coding practices throughout the development process to minimize vulnerabilities and ensure the highest level of data protection.

-### Good luck with your project!